grafana/tempo/docs/tempo/website/setup/linux.md

     docker plugin install grafana/loki-docker-driver:latest --alias loki --grant-all-permissions
    ```

 1. Deploy the TNS application.
-We’re only starting particular components as we only want to run the TNS application instead of all of the other Grafana components (that will clash with the components we’ve already installed, including Grafana Enterprise Traces).
+We’re only starting particular components as we only want to run the TNS application instead of all of the other Grafana components (that will clash with the components we’ve already installed, including Tempo).

    ```bash
 	   docker compose up loadgen app db